 Adding a chat function to your site, with a plugin like Private Messages for UserPro (which requires the WordPress User Profile UserPro plugin to be installed first), can enable private messaging between users and allow users to receive notifications about new messages, view conversations, or reply to other users.

 Another plugin you can use is Chat by WPmudev.
-It lets you setup public chat sessions, one-on-one chats, chats between site and network users, BuddyPress Group chats, BuddyPress Friend chats and more.
+It lets you setup public chat sessions, one-on-one chats, chats between the site and network users, BuddyPress Group chats, BuddyPress Friend chats and more.

-Users and visitors can log onto your site, not only with a standard WordPress or BuddyPress account, but also with Twitter, Google+ or Facebook credentials.
+Users and visitors can log onto your site, not only with a standard WordPress or BuddyPress account but also with Twitter, Google+ or Facebook credentials.
 This will increase your site interactivity and get your visitors to spend more time on your website chatting with other users.

 - Turn your PDFs into Interactive Flipbooks

 PDFs are not at all user-friendly on mobile devices.
 Turn your PDFs into fully responsive and interactive Flipbooks with the Real 3D FlipBook WordPress plugin.
 Just enter the PDF link and your 3D book is ready.
 You can also create flipbooks by using the FlipBook Creator .
 Get various deals on the FlipBook Creator on DealFuel, check them out now!

 You can also add any HTML content to pages, and create interactive pages with links, buttons, videos, music players, iframes etc. Create video albums, portfolio books with interactive pages, magazines with links, videos, and music.